gomgom50/F16_BMS_DCS_Bios_translation_middlewhare/README.md

 Credit goes to the original authors.

+### WIP
+This project is a work in progress and is not yet ready for use.

 ### Why

 I wanted to start building my own F-16 cockpit but found that there was no good pre-made solution for handling both input and output from DCS and BMS in a unified way.
 So, I built this relatively simple Python "intermediary" translation layer that has functions to communicate with both DCS and BMS.
 This layer uses the excellent [DCS BIOS](https://github.com/DCS-Skunkworks/dcs-bios) for direct communication with DCS and also as the core code that runs on the Arduinos.